ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container/readme.md

 A sample code can be found in [GrpcClient](GrpcClient.py)

-As discussed erlier there are two versions of Watson NLP runtime are running
+As discussed earlier there are two versions of Watson NLP Runtime running:
 - In local docker container
 - And in k8/OpenShift cluster